aws/iot-atlas/src/hugo/content/en-us/implementations/aws/telemetry/fan-in1/_index.md

 ### Assumptions

 This implementation approach assumes all _Devices_ are not connected to the internet or _AWS Iot Core_ at all times.
 Each _Device_ publishes temperature telemetry to a single topic.
-The implementations also assumes that all temperature readings are emitted with a sensor name value of Temperature celsius or Temperature Fahrenheit and follow the message payload formats outlined below.
-This implementation also assumes a very simple flow for the sake of making the example easy to digest.
+The implementations also assumes that all temperature readings are emitted with a sensor name value of Temperature Celsius or Temperature Fahrenheit and follow the message payload formats outlined below.
 Alternative options are also called out within the sections below.

 ## Implementation